PowerBASIC: Code example

 (s$ is a string and s is a single-precision floating-point (number).
 They are separate variables.)

 Like the other Borland products of this era, the code executes within the integrated development environment.

-PowerBASIC for DOS (PBDos)
+PowerBASIC for MS-DOS (PBDos)

-PBDOS includes an integrated development environment (IDE) and supports DOS 3.30 and all later versions.
+PBDOS includes an integrated development environment and supports MS-DOS 3.3 and all later versions.

 PowerBASIC Console Compiler (PBCC)

 PBCC is a 32-bit compiler for the Windows 9x series and Windows NT series of operating systems, including Windows XP, Windows Server 2008, Windows Vista, and Windows 7.
 PBCC applications can use dynamic-link libraries (DLLs).
 The compiler comes with an IDE including an editor and stepping debugger.

 No knowledge of Windows programming is required to create character mode or graphical applications with this compiler.
 PBCC-compiled executables can also be used as Common Gateway Interface executables (for web servers).

 PBCC creates only executables, not DLLs.
 (PBWin — see below — can create both.)